This article originally appeared on VICE UK.

-It was the end of term at Lincoln University's student halls – the last night before the 2014 Christmas break – and the place was buzzing.
+It was the end of the semester at Lincoln University's student dorms—the last night before the 2014 Christmas break—and the place was buzzing.
 There was a party going on in almost every room, with students keen to have one last big one before going home to their families.

-Ashley Hughes and Luke Green, both 19 and on the same Mechanical Engineering degree, had become good friends after meeting at freshers week a few months earlier; both were middle-class kids who had never been in trouble with the law.
+Ashley Hughes and Luke Green, both 19 and on the same Mechanical Engineering degree, had become good friends after meeting their first week a few months earlier; both were middle-class kids who had never been in trouble with the law.
 Along with another friend, the three of them decided to buy some ecstasy pills from a student they knew.

 By daybreak, their world had turned on its head.
 Ashley had collapsed, paralytic on the floor in front of his friends, from an MDMA overdose.
 As doctors fought to save Ashley's life in hospital, police arrested Luke on suspicion of drug supply.
 Locked in a police cell, Luke was told that Ashley had died overnight, before being told he was being released.

 The mixture of grief and shock at seeing his friend die in front of him, and fear about what would happen to him, turned Luke into a recluse.
-He drank himself into hospital.
-In July of 2015, eight months after Ashley's death – and despite constant assurances from his solicitor that his case did not warrant a custodial sentence – a judge at Lincoln Crown Court ordered Luke to serve 12 months in Glen Parva, Britain's most violent young offenders prison.
+He drank himself into the hospital.
+In July of 2015, eight months after Ashley's death—and despite constant assurances from his lawyer that his case did not warrant a custodial sentence—a judge at Lincoln Crown Court ordered Luke to serve 12 months in Glen Parva, Britain's most violent young offender's prison.

-Around half of those killed after taking ecstasy are teenagers and people in their twenties, many of whom got their drugs from friends and acquaintances.
+Around half of those killed after taking ecstasy are teenagers and people in their 20s, many of whom got their drugs from friends and acquaintances.
 Rarely do people buy recreational drugs from cartoon street corner pushers they've never met.
-Passing on, sharing or selling ecstasy to their mates is something tens of thousands of people do every weekend in this country.
+Passing on, sharing, or selling ecstasy to their friends is something tens of thousands of people do every weekend throughout England.
 But what happens to those young people, in similar situations to Luke Green, who pass on the pills or powders that end up killing people?

-A VICE investigation into past cases in the UK has found a trail of ruined lives and unjust treatment, where sharing drugs with friends can turn teenagers into heartless "death dealers", regardless of whether they intended to cause harm or could easily have died themselves.
-They are being unfairly pursued and punished by police, judges and the media, based on outdated attitudes towards people who use and buy drugs, and increasingly against the wishes of the relatives of those who have died.
+A VICE investigation into past cases in the UK has found a trail of ruined lives and unjust treatment, where sharing drugs with friends can turn teenagers into heartless "death dealers," regardless of whether they intended to cause harm or could easily have died themselves.
+They are being unfairly pursued and punished by police, judges, and the media, based on outdated attitudes toward people who use and buy drugs, and increasingly against the wishes of the relatives of those who have died.

 One teenager pilloried in the media after being convicted of supplying ecstasy to a friend who later died in an accident told VICE: "It was the worst double whammy I could get.
 My friend dying and me being arrested in connection to it.
 He asked me if I had any MDMA powder and I gave him some.
 Next thing I know, the police came bursting into my room in the middle of the night and told me he was dead, just like that.